Tofu & Baby Bok Choy

 1/2 to 3/4 lb. baby bok choy

-vegetable oil for frying (I use canola or peanut oil)
+vegetable oil (I use peanut or sunflower oil)

 Optional: sesame seeds as garnish